Antarctica

 - Social Media Presence

-- Social media is used to raise awareness about Antarctic research and environmental issues, engaging a global audience.
+- Researchers and institutions use social media to share findings and raise awareness about Antarctic research and conservation.

 - Challenges